How to Build a Psychosocial Risk Register: Templates and Best Practices

 In Australia, Safe Work Australia states that a PCBU must eliminate psychosocial risks, or if that is not reasonably practicable, minimise them so far as is reasonably practicable.

-In the Commonwealth jurisdiction, Comcare describes psychosocial hazards as aspects of work with the potential to cause psychological or physical harm, and points to the Managing Psychosocial Hazards at Work Code of Practice 2024, which identifies 17 psychosocial hazards and provides guidance on how to eliminate or minimise them.
+In the Commonwealth jurisdiction, Comcare describes psychosocial hazards as aspects of work with the potential to cause psychological or physical harm, and points to the Managing Psychosocial Hazards at Work Code of Practice 2024, which identifies 17 psychosocial hazards.

-In the UK, HSE states employers have a legal duty to protect workers from stress at work by doing a risk assessment and acting on it, and that employers with five or more workers must write the risk assessment down.
+In the UK, HSE states employers have a legal duty to protect workers from stress at work by doing a risk assessment and acting on it.

 ISO 45003 provides a global management-system style approach for managing psychosocial risk within an OH&S management system based on ISO 45001.